 Financial allocations for agriculture and rural development are included under the second heading of the multiannual financial framework (MFF) 2014-20, which covers the areas of sustainable growth and natural resources.
-On 2 May 2018, the European Commission proposed a reinforced EU budget due to the 2020 coronavirus crisis.
+In May 2020, the European Commission proposed a reinforced EU budget due to the 2020 coronavirus crisis.
 The latest proposals are based on an emergency next generation EU instrument for 2020-24 and an enhanced MFF for the period 2021-27, topping up the core of the initial proposal of May 2018.
 The Commission is also proposing to revise its current long-term budget in order to allow for higher spending in 2020.

 European agricultural guarantee fund

 It also finances the information measures relating to the CAP.